reach-sh/reach-lang/docs/src/guide/lifecycle/index.md

 ## Audits

 Commission an audit of the smart contracts to provide peace of mind to your stakeholders.
-Reach has used Kudelski and EKA Silicon for audits.
+Reach has used FYEO and EKA Silicon for audits.
 They are prepared to audit Reach contracts and are able to provide such services for a lower fee and at a faster turn around time then other low-level language audits.

 Ensure the highest confidence in the contract before securing an audit.
 Ideally, this confidence should be reinforced with successful UI tests before an audit is secured.
+Reach is happy to offer code reviews and advice as part of our [in]Reach Partner Program.

 ## Launch